BDavisNewmark/Codot/README.md

 # Codot

-A teamwork platformer where you play with 2 circles attached a fixed position away from each other, using a combination of spinning and movement to reach goals, with increasing levels of difficulty.
+A teamwork platformer where you play with two circles attached a fixed position away from each other, using a combination of spinning and movement to reach goals, with increasing levels of difficulty.

 ## Controls